Want the best chocolate cake you’ve ever tasted?

 In being completely transparent with you all, I’m not a big fan of desserts.
 Feel free to stop laughing.
 Don’t get me wrong, I like the taste testing at the end of the meal but rarely will I sit and eat a whole dessert that is put in front of me.
 I usually put my full tilt effort into the dinner portion of the meal.
 A smattering of uneaten desserts are usually left on the table.

-I like desserts but I don’t go crazy for them.
-I’ve seen lady friends of mine eat two bites of dinner and woof down a seven layer chocolate eruption that stands twenty to thirty feet in the air!
+On the other hand, I’ve seen my lady friends eat two bites of dinner and woof down a seven-layer chocolate eruption that stands twenty to thirty feet in the air!
 Unbelievable!

 Thanks to Pam Rivera from Egg Harbor Township who gave this recipe to me for what she says “is by far the moistest chocolate cake” she’s ever tasted.
 Pam says that she believes the recipe was passed down from her mom‘s sister who had a knack for making food taste more palatable.

 Thanks, Pam, for the recipe and thanks for feeding the chocolate desire of my lady friends out there.

 2 cup flour

 Combine ingredients in order listed.
 Preheat oven to 350 degrees.
 Grease and flour two 9 inch round cake pans.
 Bake and check after 40 minutes in the center.
 It's done when you can poke a toothpick in and it comes out clean.